Archaeological tourism

-Archaeotourism or Archaeological tourism is a form of cultural tourism, which aims to promote public interest in archaeology and the conservation of historical sites.
+Archaeotourism or Archaeological tourism is a form of cultural tourism, which aims to promote public interest in archaeology while conserving historical sites.

 Activities

-Archaeological tourism can include all products associated with public archaeological promotion, including visits to archaeological sites, museums, interpretation centers, reenactments of historical occurrences, and the rediscovery of indigenous products, festivals, or theaters.
+Archaeological tourism can include all products associated with public archaeological promotion such as: visits to archaeological sites, museums, interpretation centers, reenactments of historical occurrences, and the rediscovery of indigenous products, festivals, or theaters.

 Impact

 Archaeological tourism promotes archaeological sites and an area's cultural heritage.
 Its intent is to not cause more damage to the sites, thus avoiding becoming invasive tourism.
 Archaeologists have expressed concerns that tourism encourages particular ways of seeing and knowing the past.
 When archaeological sites are run by tourist boards, ticket fees and souvenir revenues can become a priority.
 The tradeoff between opening a site to the public or remaining closed and keeping the site out of harm's way should be assessed.
 Damage to irreplaceable archaeological materials is not only direct, as when remains are disordered, altered, destroyed, or looted, but often an indirect result of poorly planned development of tourism amenities, such as hotels, restaurants, roads, and shops.
 These can alter the environment producing flooding, landslides, or undermining ancient structures.